azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab7-nestingTemplates.md

 For the URI itself, you can hardcode them, but it is more common to [use variables](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-linked-templates#using-variables-to-link-templates) to define them dynamically.
 The `deployment().properties.templateLink.uri` function can be used to return the base URL for the current template, and the uri() function.
 The [functions](https://aka.ms/armfunc) area goes into more detail on the usage.

 The contentVersion string is not required.
 So far we have not been versioning our templates as we have modified them, but using linked templates is a good reason to consider doing so.
 When you specify the contentVersion string then the deployment will check that the contentVersion is a direct match.
 For example, imagine you substantially change a building block template to the point that the parameters change.
-If you were  that template is linked to by a number of master templates then this would fail.
+If that template is linked to by a number of master templates then this would fail.
 An update to the master templates with a correctly configured parameters section and an updated contentVersion string would be required before the deployment would go through successfully.

 You'll also notice the optional 'resourceGroup' string.
-This permits us to have templates that deploy to differrent resource groups.
+This permits us to have templates that deploy to different resource groups.
 Let's take a look at an example of that.

 ### Example of an inline template